quarkdown-labs/amber.kt/README.md

 }
 ```

-Also make sure Maven central is enabled as a plugin repository in your `settings.gradle.kts`:
+Also make sure Maven Central is enabled as a plugin repository in your `settings.gradle.kts`:

 ```kotlin
 pluginManagement {